M-Maha-lakshmi/ChildVaccinationSystem/README.md

 # Child Vaccination Monitoring and Notification System Using Django
-Simple Web Portal for Child Vaccination Monitoring and Notification System Using Django and Celery
+Web Portal for Child Vaccination Monitoring and Notification System Using Django and Celery

-Use the above command to run the application: python manage.py makemigration\n python manage.py migrate\n python manage.py runserver\n
+Use the above command to run the application: python manage.py makemigration python manage.py migrate python manage.py runserver

-To start the celery use the below command: celery -A hospitalmanagement.celery worker --pool=solo -l INFO\n celery -A hospitalmangement beat -l INFO\n
+To start the celery use the below command: celery -A hospitalmanagement.celery worker --pool=solo -l INFO celery -A hospitalmangement beat -l INFO